sulli365/crawl4ai-rag/memory-bank/activeContext.md

 ## Current Blockers
 - Need to implement testing for the new documentation validation features
-- Need to create specialized code generation templates for documentation scraping
+- Need to test the GitHub documentation scraper with the crawl4ai repository
-- Need to integrate the documentation analysis with the markdown exporter
+- Need to resolve dependency issues with crawl4ai and other packages
 - Need to improve Supabase integration with connection pooling and retry logic

 ## Recent Insights